-With the support of GFDRR, the World Bank's collaboration with Indonesia's National Agency for Disaster Management (BNPB) has strengthened local capacity to reduce disaster risk through knowledge exchange initiatives focused on capacity building.
-This initiative aims to support BNPB's aspiration of making Indonesia a living laboratory to improve DRM, with the overall goal of strengthening more than 460 provincial and local disaster management agencies spread throughout the archipelago.
-Drawing on experiences from over 50 disaster events, this partnership has helped BNPB develop valuable knowledge products and delivery platforms for widespread sharing, as well as informing future disaster planning.
+With the support of GFDRR, the World Bank's collaboration with Indonesia's National Board for Disaster Management (BNPB) has strengthened local capacity to reduce disaster risk through knowledge exchange initiatives focused on capacity building.
+This initiative aims to support BNPB's aspiration of making Indonesia a living laboratory to improve DRM, with the overall goal of strengthening more than 460 provincial and local disaster management agencies spread throughout the archipelago in disaster preparedness, response, and post-disaster recovery.
+Drawing on experiences from over 50 disaster events, such as the 2004 Aceh tsunami and annual flooding in Jakarta, this partnership has helped BNPB develop valuable knowledge products and delivery platforms for widespread sharing, as well as inform future disaster planning.

 This initiative uses a range of multimedia tools to bring together disparate stakeholders throughout Indonesia.
 By storing, cataloging, and sharing learning materials through video conferencing, targeted site visits, distance learning, and other channels, partners are able to maximize the lessons learned from each disaster.
+This knowledge has been, and will continue to be, shared internationally as a tangible contribution of Indonesia to achieving SFDRR's goals and targets.

-The benefits of this approach are many.
+The benefits of this knowledge sharing approach are many.
 For example, while Indonesia's geography is a sizeable obstacle to providing conventional training techniques for local DRM personnel, this initiative has provided shared knowledge training to over 752 practitioners from 53 districts in the past year alone.
 Through the combination of financial and intellectual assets, Indonesia has become the first country in which knowledge sharing at scale is an integral part of managing disaster risk.